 Most absinthe glasses have a mark or a decorative line to indicate the proper dosage which is usually about an ounce or a little more.
-It's important to use ice cold water which can be put into a carafe ahead of time or into an absinthe fountain if you are lucky enough to own one of those.
+It’s important to use ice cold water which can be put into a carafe ahead of time or into an absinthe fountain if you are lucky enough to own one of those.
 The fountain is a glass bowl on a stand with tiny spigots that can be opened to allow a steady drip to fall into your glass.
-Some prefer to skip the sugar, but I like it.
+Some prefer to skip the sugar, but we like it.

 The drip seems tedious, especially if you are painstakingly pouring your ice water by hand, but it’s important.
 More than just a ritual, the icy drops of water dilute the absinthe little by little.
 As the water hits the spirit, you will see a swirl of opacity.
 This “fairy-like” translucency swimming within your glass is actually complex essential oils and herbal compounds no longer soluble as the drink dilutes.
 As this louche effect occurs, perfume fills the air.
 The gradual dilution and slow temperature change is an important process that opens up the flavors in your absinthe and allows your senses to experience everything this spirit has to offer.
 It’s just not going to happen this way if you simply dump in four ounces of cold water, but a wonderful shortcut to similar flavor and aromatic effect is to shake up the Absinthe Frappe—our go-to option whenever we want to drink some.